chengjie-lu/chengjie-lu.github.io/_pages/about.md

 # Honors

+- 1st Place Winner in the ACM Student Research Competition@ICSE2023, 2023
 - Outstanding Graduates Awards of NUAA, 2022
 - Merit Student Award of NUAA, 2021
 - The First Prize Scholarship of NUAA, 2019, 2020, 2021